 The 27 delegates included several men who would later sign the Declaration of Independence and the Constitution, or play a role fighting for, or against, American independence.
 John Dickinson, William Samuel Johnson, and John Rutledge would have roles at the Constitutional convention in 1787; Thomas McKean, Robert Livingston, Philip Livingston, Caesar Rodney, and John Morton were other prominent delegates.

 But there was also conflict between two representatives from Massachusetts.
 Timothy Ruggles, a moderate former Massachusetts House speaker, was chosen as Congress President.
-James Otis, a firebrand lawyer, had popularized the phrase “taxation with representation is tyranny” in a series of public arguments.
+James Otis, a firebrand lawyer, had popularized the phrase “taxation without representation is tyranny” in a series of public arguments.

 In 1764, Otis wrote in “Rights of the British Colonies Asserted and Proved” that “the very act of taxing, exercised over those who are not represented, appears to me to be depriving them of one of their most essential rights, as freemen; and if continued, seems to be in effect an entire disfranchisement of every civil right.”